KireinaHoro/jsteward.moe/content/GSoC 2018/weekly-report-0716.md

   * Java (Android Platform, apps)
   * Go (build system, i.e. Soong & Blueprint)

 As of current, the entire source tree is mounted onto the phone via NFS.
 Tweak kernel config to enable NFS, emerge `net-fs/nfs-utils`, then mount the filesystem.
 Refer to `nfs(5)` for more information.
-The articles in this report assume that the AOSP tree is mounted at `/import/lineageos`; adjust paths accordingly if this is not the case.
+The articles in this report assume that the AOSP tree is mounted at `/import/lineageos`.

 The last week's work sums up into the following two articles: